MFR6340/theenglishextension.org/young-world-2/unit-3: A World of Colour.md

 This museum in Lucern has works by Swiss artist Paul Klee, as well as other Classic Modernist and Impressionist artists including Pablo Picasso, and Renoir and Cézanne. https://www.rosengart.ch/en/welcome

 Claire Ochsner Museum and Sculpture Garden
 On page 27, is a sculpture by Swiss artist Claire Ochsner which can be seen in Zug, across from Metalli near the train station.
-She has made many more colorful pieces which can be found
+She has made many more colorful pieces which can be found The sculpture garden, located in Frenkendorf, ten minutes from Basel, is open from 16.00-18.00 every Friday.  http://www.claire-ochsner.ch/skulpturgarten/

 ### Do a Puzzle